kodedninja/bik/readme.md

 ```

 ## why?
-I love [`choo`](https://github.com/choojs/choo) but sometimes it's too much.
-For example when I want to use a simple component, like a changing navigation menu or a counter in a static site.
-I was too lazy to find a module for that so I've built one.
+I love [`choo`](https://github.com/choojs/choo) but sometimes you don't want to use it as the base of a site.
+For example when I want to use a single component (example: counter, list, responsive menu).
+It can also be used to build components as modules.

 Uses [`nanomorph`](https://github.com/choojs/nanomorph) under the hood and you need [`nanohtml`](https://github.com/choojs/nanohtml) or something similar.

 ## api
-### `component = bik(state, handler(state))`
+### `component = bik(initialstate, handler(component))`
-Initialize a new `bik` instance. `state` is an `object` that stores the default values for the used variables.
+Initialize a new `bik` instance. `initialstate` is an `object` that stores the default values for the variables used by the component.
 The `handler` function is passed as argument the instance itself.

 ### `component.render()` or `component.r()`
 Rerenders the component.